mslawsky/marketing-budget-impact-analysis/README.md

 - **Linear Regression**: Statistical technique for modeling relationships
 - **Assumption Testing**: Methods for validating statistical findings

-## 📁 Files in the Repository
+## Files in the Repository 📁
 - `Marketing_Budget_Analysis.ipynb`: Jupyter notebook containing the full analysis
 - `marketing_and_sales_data_evaluate_lr.csv`: Dataset used for the analysis
 - `requirements.txt`: Required Python packages
 - `README.md`: Overview of the project
-- `images/`: Directory containing visualizations

-## 🚀 How to Use This Repository
+## How to Use This Repository 🚀
 1. Clone the repository
 2. Install the required dependencies (`pip install -r requirements.txt`)
 3. Open the Jupyter notebook to explore the full analysis

-## ⚡ The Power of Data-Driven Approaches
+## The Power of Data-Driven Approaches ⚡
 This project illustrates how statistical analysis can reveal patterns and relationships that might otherwise remain hidden.
 When organizations allow their decisions to be guided by what the data reveals rather than assumptions or conventional wisdom, they gain several advantages:

 - **Objectivity**: Reducing the influence of cognitive biases and preconceptions